CZ32/boss-machine/README2.md

   - day: string
   - note: string

+### Helper functions

+`getAllFromDatabase`:

+- Takes only the single argument for model name.
+Returns the array of elements in the database or `null` if an invalid argument is supplied

+`getFromDatabaseById`:

+- Takes the model name argument and a second string argument representing the unique ID of the element.
+Returns the instance with valid inputs and `-1` with an invalid id.

+`addToDatabase`:

+- Takes the model name argument and a second argument which is an object with the key-value pairs of the new instance. `addToDatabase` handles assigning `.id` properties to the instances.
+It does not check to make sure that valid inputs are supplied, so you will have to add those checks to your routes if necessary. `addToDatabase` will return the newly-created instance from the database.
+This function will validate the schema of the instance to create and throw an error if it is invalid.

+`updateInstanceInDatabase`:

+- Takes the model name argument and a second argument which is an object representing an updated instance.
+The instance provided must have a valid `.id` property which will be used to match. `updateInstanceInDatabase` will return the updated instance in the database or `null` with invalid inputs.
+This function will validate the schema of the updated instance and throw an error if it is invalid.

+`deleteFromDatabasebyId`:

+- Takes the model name argument and a second string argument representing the unique ID of the element to delete.
+Returns `true` if the delete occurs properly and `false` if the element is not found.

+`deleteAllFromDatabase`:

+- Takes only the single argument for model name.
+Deletes all elements from the proper model and returns a new, empty array.
+You will only need to use this function for a /api/meetings route.

 ### Getting Started

 1. Once you have the project downloaded, you'll need to run some terminal commands to get the application started.